pradyumna632/E-commerce-Web-Application-Automated-Testing/README.md

 # Automated E-commerce Web Application Testing

 This project demonstrates automated testing of an e-commerce web application using Selenium WebDriver, Java, and TestNG.
-The automation framework is designed to test essential functionalities across various pages of the [e-commerce web application](https://magento.softwaretestingboard.com/), ensuring reliability and efficiency in the testing process.
+The automation framework is designed to test essential functionalities across various pages of the [E-commerce web application](https://magento.softwaretestingboard.com/), ensuring reliability and efficiency in the testing process.

 ## Features